1:00pm PT by Lesley Goldberg

 NBCUniversal is the last of the big legacy companies to enter the so-called streaming wars, and it is arriving on the scene with a big difference: Its service, Peacock, will come with advertising.

-Peacock will arrive right before WarnerMedia's HBO Max (home to Friends, Game of Thrones, The Big Bang Theory) and after Disney+ and Apple TV+.
+Peacock's national launch arrives on the heels of WarnerMedia's HBO Max (home to Friends, Game of Thrones, The Big Bang Theory) and after Disney+ and Apple TV+.
 NBCUniversal was the last of the massive media conglomerates to announce plans for a streaming service designed to rival Netflix when it made its formal reveal in January 2019 as its push into the space had been complicated by its founding position in Hulu.

 As Peacock prepares for its streaming future, here's a guide to the people in charge and a roundup of all the scripted and unscripted originals and library content already earmarked for the service.
 Included are several new scripted series that were added to Peacock's slate during the Jan.
 16 investor presentation.